errbit/errbit/README.md

 * Errbit uses 'sign-in name' & password authentication.
 You may want to set up an **errbit** user with limited rights.
 * Project id is the identifier of your project, i.e. **awesomeapp** for project at https://mingle.example.com/projects/awesomeapp
 * Card properties are comma separated key value pairs.
 You must specify a 'card_type', but anything else is optional. i.e. card_type = Defect, status = Open, priority = Essential

+**Github Issues Integration**

+* For 'Account/Repository', the account will either be a username or organization. i.e. **errbit/errbit**
+* Errbit uses token-based authentication.
+Get your API Token or visit [http://help.github.com/set-your-user-name-email-and-github-token/](http://help.github.com/set-your-user-name-email-and-github-token/) to learn how to get it.
+* You will also need to provide the username that your API Token is connected to.

 Errbit for Errbit